SiqiWang666/DockerNotebook/notebook.md

 # Docker Compose
 Docker Compose funtions like Docker CLI, but allows you to issue commands much more quickly.
 `docker-compose.yml` allows you to create multiple containers in a single file.
-In addtion, `docker-compose` will automatically set up communications (networking) between those containers.
+In addition, `docker-compose` will automatically set up communications (networking) between those containers.
 ```bash
 # specify the docker-compose formatting version
 # '-' means array in .yml